Hooded warbler

 The hooded warbler (Setophaga citrina) is a New World warbler.
-It breeds in eastern North America and across the eastern United States and into southernmost Canada (Ontario).
+It breeds in eastern North America across the eastern United States and into southernmost Canada (Ontario).
 It is migratory, wintering in Central America and the West Indies.
 Hooded warblers are very rare vagrants to western Europe.

 Recent genetic research has suggested that the type species of Wilsonia (hooded warbler W. citrina) and of Setophaga (American redstart S. ruticilla) are closely related and should be merged into the same genus.
 As the name Setophaga (published in 1827) takes priority over Wilsonia (published in 1838), hooded warbler would then be transferred as Setophaga citrina.
 This change has been accepted by the North American Classification Committee of the American Ornithologists' Union, and the IOC World Bird List.
 The South American Classification Committee continues to list the bird in the genus Wilsonia.

 Taxonomy

 The French polymath Georges-Louis Leclerc, Comte de Buffon described the hooded warbler in 1779 in his Histoire Naturelle des Oiseaux from a specimen collected in Louisiana.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Muscicapa citrina in his catalogue of the Planches Enluminées.

 The hooded warbler was formerly placed in the genus Wilsonia.
 A molecular phylogenetic study of the family Parulidae published in 2010 found that the hooded warbler was embedded in a clade that contained species then assigned to Dendroica as well as two of four species of Parula and the monotypic genera Catharopeza and Setophaga.
 To create a monophyletic genus, all members of the clade were placed in the expanded genus Setophaga, which under the rules of the International Code of Zoological Nomenclature, had priority.
-The genus Setophaga had been introduced by the English naturalist William Swainson in 1827.
+The genus Setophaga was introduced by the English naturalist William Swainson in 1827.